passwall/passwall-server/CONTRIBUTING.md

 You are here to help on PassWall?
 Awesome, feel welcome and read the following sections in order to know how to ask questions and how to work on something.

-Please make sure you are welcoming and friendly in all of our spaces.

 Get in touch
 ------------